+We see that letting some cells get quickly through the fabric, ahead of their order, without per-stage resequencing, appears to consume such fabric resources that, overall, it harms other cells more than it benefits the early-out cells.
 We conclude that per-stage resequencing is strictly better than cumulative resequencing in the very last stage of the fabric, both from the point of view of implementation cost and complexity as well as from the point of view of performance.